Skip to content

 Arkansas Corn and Grain Sorghum Facts

-According to USDA data, the top five grain sorghum producing states account for 89% of total U.S. acres planted.
-Total U.S. production of grain sorghum in 2020 was 597 million bushels.
-Arkansas is one of ten top sorghum producing states.
+According to USDA data, the top ten grain sorghum-producing states account for 90% of total U.S. acres planted.
+Arkansas is one of ten top sorghum-producing states.
+The vast majority of Arkansas grain sorghum is grown in the Mississippi River Delta Region of Eastern Arkansas.

 Contact Us